Deployment

 2. Upload your code to cloud storage.

-3. Build a container image with your chosen Python version and dependencies.
+3. Build a container image with your chosen base image and dependencies.
 The CLI shows build progress in the terminal.

 4. Launch your sandbox and wait until it's running.
 The CLI shows the deployment status as it starts up.